-How to recognize keyword cannibalization?
+How to recognize it?

 Your internal linking structure could solve a part of your keyword cannibalism problems.
-You should think about which article is most important to you and link from the less important long tail articles, to your most important article.
+You should think about which article is most important to you and link from the less important long-tail articles, to your most important article.
 Read more about how to do this in my article about ranking with cornerstone content.

 Keyword cannibalism will affect growing websites

-If your site gets bigger, your chances increase to face keyword cannibalism on your own website.
-You’ll be writing about your favorite subjects and without even knowing it, you’ll write articles that end up rather similar.
+If your site gets bigger, your chances will increase that you face keyword cannibalism on your own website.
+You’ll be writing about your favorite subjects and without even knowing it, you’ll write articles that end up being rather similar.
 That’s what happened to me too.
 Once in a while, you should check the keywords you want to rank for the most.
 Make sure to check whether you’re suffering from keyword cannibalism.
 You’ll probably need to make some changes in your site structure or to rewrite some articles every now and then.